matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 In our pursuit of safety, we have stopped _engineering_ software and instead simply attempt to _manage_ it under the false pretence of predictability.

-## The Predictability Paradox
+## The Coordination Trap

 As technology organisations scale, they naturally want more predictability and less risk.
-The industry's default response to this has been to add more coordinators and management layers.
+The industry's default response to this has been to add more management layers.
 We surround our engineering teams with Product Managers, Project Managers, and Delivery Managers.

 This comes from a place of good intentions.
 Nobody adds administrative process maliciously; they add it because they are trying to prevent failure.

-To make matters worse, organisations frequently staff these management layers by taking capable, intelligent people from entirely unrelated areas of the business and put them into software delivery roles.
+To make matters worse, organisations frequently staff these management layers by taking capable, intelligent people from entirely unrelated areas of the business and place them into software delivery roles without the necessary context.
 We essentially set them up to fail.
-Without foundational experience to rely on for intuition, their only survival mechanism in a high-risk environment is rigid adherence to the inherited process.
+Without foundational experience to rely on for intuition, process becomes the safest thing to lean on.

-Software development is not a deterministic manufacturing process; it is a novel creative act and a process of continuous discovery.
-The paradox is that by over-indexing on coordination in an attempt to control the timeline, we accidentally destroy the one thing engineers actually need to build resilient systems: _context_.
+Software development is not a deterministic manufacturing process; it is a mix of engineering, design, and discovery.
+The paradox is that by over-investing in coordination in an attempt to control the timeline, we accidentally destroy the one thing engineers actually need to build resilient systems: _context_.

 ## The Translation Tax

 Here is the uncomfortable truth: we have created management layers that are structurally decoupled from the actual creation of value.
-Because the organisation has not equipped them to write code, fix a production bug, or configure a deployment pipeline, their only available output is governance.
-In the organisation's quest for absolute risk aversion, this governance inadvertently acts as an administrative vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.
+Because they are not equipped to write code, fix production bugs, or configure deployment pipelines, their only available output is governance.
+In the organisation's quest for excessive risk aversion, this governance inadvertently acts as an administrative vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.

 When you divide the "What" (Product), the "When" (Project), and the "How" (Delivery) across different disciplines, the holistic context of the system is shattered.
-This creates a massive, hidden economic burden on your senior technical staff, which we can think of as the Translation Tax.
+This creates a massive, hidden economic burden on your senior technical staff, which we can think of as the translation tax.

-Because these coordination roles lack deep software engineering experience, they are forced to manage the metrics rather than the work.
+Because these management roles lack deep software engineering experience, they are forced to manage the metrics rather than the work.
 To a heavy delivery framework, a ticket is just a unit of work moving from left to right.
 Instead of designing architecture or tackling systemic complexity, principal developers and tech leads spend their days acting as human translation layers, translating complex engineering reality into simplified, framework-friendly language just to justify why a feature takes time to build safely.

 ## The Permission Anti-Pattern

 This dynamic creates what is essentially a permission anti-pattern.
 A software engineer should never have to ask permission to upgrade outdated dependencies, refactor a brittle component, or secure a vulnerable endpoint.
 These are not discretionary features to be negotiated in a backlog; they are the non-negotiable baseline of our profession.
+Engineers must be trusted to make these changes as part of normal professional responsibility.

 Yet, when the physical reality of engineering a resilient system inevitably clashes with a predetermined delivery date on a magical Gantt chart, the burden of proof is immediately shifted to the developer.
 Having to constantly defend the fundamentals of good practice to a management layer that does not understand the domain isn't just exhausting.
-It signals a systemic lack of respect for engineering professionalism and a complete erosion of trust.
+It signals a system that does not fully trust engineering professionalism.

 Every layer you place between the user's problem and the engineer writing the code degrades the engineering context, forcing the engineer to spend far less time solving complex technical problems and far more time solving political ones.